Vannadі Brіdge – The Ancient Stone Bridge at Kayankerni – කයන්කේනි පුරාණ ගල් පාලම

 Loading...

 This stone bridge is located west of the Kayankenі Junction and it has fallen across the Kayankenі Lagoon.
-The bridge belonged to the Kayankenі Grama Niladhari Division of Vakare Secretariat zone.
+The bridge belonged to the Kayankenі Grama Niladhari Division of the Secretariat zone.
 The bridge has extended from east to west and the existing length of this stone bridge is about 200m when looked at from eye level.
-Some pillars had fall across the lagoon.
-The bottom of the pillars were built vertically covered with water to some extent.
+Some pillars had fallen across the lagoon.
+The bottom of the pillars was built vertically and covered with water to some extent.

-This bridge is known as “Vannadі bridge” to the people who live in the area.
+This bridge is known as the “Vannadі Bridge” to the people who live in the area.
 “Vannadі” is a Tamil term that means “butterfly”.
-About 2km to east of the Kayankenі stone bridge and about 200m towards land from the Kayankenі coast, there are lots of ruins spread over land of covering few kilometers.
+About 2km to the east of the Kayankenі stone bridge and about 200m towards land from the Kayankenі coast, there are lots of ruins spread over a land covering a few kilometres.

-We succeed in discovering lot of architectural items like different sized stone pillars, Kοrawak Gal and Sandakada Pahana (mοοnstοnes) from this place and the above mentioned Kayankenі bridge also appears to lead toward this land.
+We succeeded in discovering a lot of architectural items like different-sized stone pillars, Kοrawak Gal and Sandakada Pahana (mοοnstοnes) from this place and the above-mentioned Kayankenі bridge also appears to lead toward this land.

 Local sources informed us that in the past there was a Royal School in this ruined area and they believe this road was the way used by the ancient royal princes and princesses to reach this school (Interview: S. H.Tіlakaratna, Ranjіth Bandara on 15.
 08. 2012).
 While observing the geographical background of this Kayankenі area, we saw this place could have been a sea bay.
 Therefore it can be identified as a suitable location for a harbour.

-These factors may suggest a new historical story regarding the polonnaruwa kingdom, where we would have an ancient harbour and an ancient religious place that was connected to the harbour.
-But this sit requires further study.
+These factors may suggest a new historical story regarding the Polonnaruwa kingdom, where we would have an ancient harbour and an ancient religious place that was connected to the harbour.
+But this site requires further study.

 Extracted from : New Maritime Archaeological discoveries in the Eastern Province of Sri Lanka with special emphasis on Trincomalee to Pothuvil